adulfan/devstak_d8/provisioning/roles/mysql/README.md

 # MySQL

-A role to install and configure MySQL inside the host VM according to your project standards and needs.
+A role to install and configure MySQL inside the guest VM according to your project standards and needs.

 http://www.mysql.com